catseye/ALPACA/doc/ALPACA.markdown

     = *
     = -----

-Informative: diamond inheritance is not in practice a problem, as classes do not defined or contain any state (information) which is not in the state itself, which is what makes diamond inheritance problematic in most languages with multiple inheritance.
+Informative: diamond inheritance seems to not be a problem in practice, as classes do not define or contain any state information which is not in the state itself, which is what makes diamond inheritance problematic in most languages with multiple inheritance.